jamesseanwright/certbot-heroku-renewal/README.md

 e.g. `sudo ./renew.sh foobar.co.uk foo-bar-app`

-Due to the opinionated directory permissions required by Certbot, this script must be run as `root`.
+Due to the opinionated directory permissions required by Certbot, this script must be run as root.

 ## Conditionally Toggling The ACME Challenge Endpoint